Tibetan quake victims fight China government land grab

 An official with Gyegu's Agriculture and Animal Husbandry Department said resettlement "should not have any detrimental impact" on the nomads' cultural and religious beliefs.

-"Most of the farmers and herdsmen are still in favor of resettlement," the official, identifying himself by his surname Li, said by telephone.
+"Most of the farmers and herdsmen are still in favour of resettlement," the official, identifying himself by his surname Li, said by telephone.

 But Andrew Fischer, an expert in rural development in Tibetan areas at the Netherlands-based International Institute of Social Studies, said the policy was "poorly conceived".